telerik/winforms-docs/richtexteditor/features/styles/styles.md

 ````

 {{endregion}}

 >note Only styles of type __Paragraph__ and __Character__ can be linked.
 >

 ## Applying a Style

 Styles are applied using the __ChangeStyleName__ method of __RadRichTextEditor__ or the __ChangeStyleNameCommand__.
-In both cases, the parameter that has to be passed is the __Name__ of the StyleDefinition.
+In both cases, the parameter that has to be passed is the __Name__ of the **StyleDefinition**.

-Styles of type Character get applied to the currently selected part of the document.
-If there is no selection, the values that will be changed are those of the word that the Caret is positioned in.
+Styles of type **Character** get applied to the currently selected part of the document.
+If there is no selection, the values that will be changed are those of the word that the **Caret** is positioned in.

-Styles of type Paragraph follow the same logic and are applied to all paragraphs in the selection or the current paragprah.
+Styles of type **Paragraph** follow the same logic and are applied to all paragraphs in the selection or the current paragraph.

-For example, the following line will apply the "linkedParagraphStyle" to the current Paragraph and the parts of the text which are selected:
+For example, the following line will apply the "*linkedParagraphStyle*" to the current **Paragraph** and the parts of the text which are selected:

 {{source=..\SamplesCS\RichTextEditor\Features\Styles.cs region=ChangeStyleName}}
 {{source=..\SamplesVB\RichTextEditor\Features\Styles.vb region=ChangeStyleName}}